 Indeed, the food you sell can make a big difference in generating a healthy revenue and ensuring your success.
 Wherever you are planning on setting up, check out what others are selling on their carts.
 See what is there and what is popular.
 There really are two options.
 Either come to the street with something different, or do it better.

-Sometimes it's hard to get started and know what kind of menu to offer, so today we will discuss some diverse cullinary ideas to get your wheels turning and your sales rolling.
+Sometimes it's hard to get started and know what kind of menu to offer, so today we will discuss some diverse culinary ideas to get your wheels turning and your sales rolling.

 1) Chicago-style hot dog